xyanz/react-intro/15-film-1-components.md

 # Starting a Film Project

-Fork and clone the [react-film repo](../../../react-film/).
+Fork and clone the `react-film` repo.

 This project was created with `create-react-app`.
 Once you have the app cloned, you should run `npm install`.
 You can then run it with `npm run start`.

 ## Your Mission

 Today the plan is to identify the app components, create the overall structure, then split that structure into individual components.
-We'll pass films as props to each component and ultimately use iteration to render one component for each film.
+You'll pass films as props to each component and ultimately use iteration to render one component for each film.
+At the end of this exercise, you will have this app:

 ![](images/film-1.png)